Hanover Safety Guide

 Protect yourself before you travel.

-German hospitals bill directly and can demand several thousand euros for inpatient care; insurance prevents blocked departure until bills clear.
+German hospitals bill directly and can demand several thousand euros for inpatient care.
+Insurance prevents blocked departure until bills clear.